 Never agree to keep thoughts of suicide a secret.
 Sometimes instinct tells us we have to break confidentiality.
 It’s better to have someone alive and mad at you than dead by suicide and you feeling that you missed an opportunity to help them keep safe.
 We recommend treating this subject and the people involved with respect, dignity and compassion and don’t keep it to yourself.
 Know who you can connect with as this work cannot be done alone.
 You may, as a helper, experience thoughts and feelings that are uncomfortable.
-It’s OK to reach out.
+It’s OKAY to reach out.

 Talking about suicide can provide tremendous relief and being a listener is the best intervention anyone can give.
 Talking about suicide will not cause suicide.
 When experiencing intense emotions, the person will not be able to problem solve.
 It is not your job to fix their problems.
-Listen, care, validate and be nonjudgmental.
+Listen, care, validate and be non-judgmental.

 Questions to Consider when you’re concerned:

 - Are you thinking of suicide?

 - Have you tried to end your life before?

 - Have you been feeling left out or alone?